The following post is from Shaina of Food for My Family – Cooking 101: How to Hard Boil Eggs

 1. Start by placing your eggs in the bottom of a large pot.
 You want the pot to be large enough that the eggs can fit in a single layer.
 Add water until it’s 1 inch above the top of the eggs.

 2. Turn on the heat and bring the water to a boil.
-(If you want, you can add a half teaspoon of salt here like Katie suggests.)
+(If you want, you can add a half teaspoon of salt here as Katie suggests.)

 3. When the water boils, cover the pot and turn the burner off.
 Let the eggs sit in the covered pot for 17 minutes.
 Get a bowl filled with ice water and set it off to the side.